 A theoretical and practical 3-4 day training (3 days, with a possibility to add 1 day focusing on working with traumatized clients).
 The training covers the fundamentals of:

-• Equine evolution – how domestication and co-existence with humans have affected horses.
-Wild versus domesticated equines
+• Equine evolution – domestication, co-existence with humans.
+Wild/feral vs domesticated equines

-• How the equine's life affects how he can contribute to EAT, both his previous and current living conditions as well as physical and mental states.
+• How the equine's previous and current life affects how he can contribute to EAI

-• The mirror neuron theory and why it doesn't sufficiently explain what goes on between horses and humans (or humans and humans) in regard to empathy etc.
+• The mirror neuron theory and why it doesn't sufficiently explain what goes on between horses and humans.

 • How horses learn and how training affects your horse.

-• How does an equine know what to do in EAT?
-Joint attention, gaze following, understanding intention.
+• How does an equine know what to do in EAI?

 • Essentials about human psychology to know how horse and human effects each other.

-• The horse as a subject, why objectification and instrumentalization don't belong in EAT.
+• The horse as a subject, why objectification and instrumentalization don't belong in EAI.

 • The horse as a helper in grounding, staying in the here and now while working on therapeutic issues.
 The horse as a safe companion.

-• How to enhance your observational skills and how to use them in EAT to formulate questions to the client, and to look out for the equine's wellbeing.
+• How to enhance your observational skills and how to use them in EAI to formulate questions to the client, and to look out for the equine's welfare.

-• Safety issues – what is safety in EAT?
+• Safety issues – what is safety in EAI?
 How to assess situations.

-• The ES support to the equine.
+• The EP support to the equine.
 How to remain a safe person for the equine.

-• EAT activities.
+• EAI activities.
 How to choose them.
 Props, space, and environment.

 • Working with different populations – who this affect your work and how you prepare.

-• Why you always, as an ES, need to work with a properly licensed mental health professional – trained to work with the population you offer help to if you are offering any kind of psychological treatment.
+• Why you as an EP need to work with a licensed mental health professional, IF you are offering any kind of psychological treatment.

 • How and when mounted work can be used, and what kind of mounted work.

-• Your responsibilities as an ES – towards the horse, the client and the therapist.
+• Your responsibilities as an EP – towards the horse, the client and the therapist.

 • How to prepare for sessions.
 How to prepare yourself and how to take care of yourself after sessions.